manufacture-dev/manufacture-dev.github.io/content/english/about/_index.md

   title: "_Who are we ?"

   description:
-    - item: "We are a **team of experienced technical coaches** with strong experience in the IT world."
+    - item: "We are a team of experienced technical coaches with strong experience in the IT world."
-    - item: "We support businesses **in their transformation** in order to make them **efficient organizations**."
+    - item: "We support businesses in their transformation in order to make them efficient organizations."

 ############################# Mission ############################
 mission: